Our safeguarding team 2019 - 2020

 AT CLIFTONVILLE PRIMARY SCHOOL WE ARE COMMITTED TO SAFEGUARDING & PROMOTING THE WELL-BEING OF ALL CHILDREN AND EXPECT OUR STAFF AND VOLUNTEERS TO SHARE THIS COMMITMENT

 The Designated Safeguarding Lead (DSL) takes the lead responsibility for child protection, including support for other staff and information sharing with other agencies, developing policies and staff training.

-Mrs Troth is the lead DSL and Ms Whichcord, Mrs Harper and Mrs Glover are Deputy DSLs trained to the same standard.
-Mrs Troth and Mrs Blake, School Business Manager, completed refresher 'Safer recruitment' training in February 2015.
+Ms Whichcord is the lead DSL and Mrs Wilson, Mrs Fourie and Mrs Saddington are Deputy DSLs trained to the same standard.
+Ms Whichcord completed refresher 'Safer recruitment' training in November 2017 and Mrs Wilson in March 2019.
 Thorough pre-employment checks are made on all new staff and volunteers including the Disclosure & Barring Service, Prohibited Teachers List and GTCE sanctions list.

 Mr Clayson is our online safety officer.
 We take part in Safer Internet Week in February each year.
-Mr Clayson is already planning next year's as part of the European Safer Internet Day, in February 2017.
+Mr Clayson is already planning next year's as part of the European Safer Internet Day, in February 2020.
 With the fast pace of changes in the digital world he attends regular national training.
-In November 2015 he attended an 'Online Safety briefing' led by the UK Safer Internet Centre, held at Kent Police HQ.

 11 members of staff have paediatric first aid certificates with a further 10 with emergency first aid at work or three day accredited training.